-1. Pull the wiper arm away from the windshield and lock into the service position.

-2. Turn the blade at an angle from the wiper arm.
+1. Pull the wiper arm away from the vehicle.
+Turn the blade at an angle from the wiper arm.
 Push the lock pin manually to release the blade and pull the wiper blade down toward the windshield to remove it from the arm.

-3. Attach the new wiper to the wiper arm and press it into place until a click is heard.
+2. Attach the new wiper to the wiper arm and press it into place until a click is heard.